- Changes in Your Sex Life During the Second Trimester

 The second trimester is known as the “honeymoon period”, as all the symptoms of the first trimester like nausea, fatigue, etc., vanish.
 The second trimester brings back all the vitality and vigour you lost in the first trimester.
 You may observe some changes in your sex life due to the following reasons:

-The level of hCG (Human chorionic gonadotropin) gradually decreases resulting in better balance of progesterone and oestrogen.
+- Hormonal fluctuations: The level of hCG (Human chorionic gonadotropin) gradually decreases, resulting in a better balance of progesterone and oestrogen.
 This significantly reduces the symptoms of nausea and fatigue.
 As a result, your sex drive will increase, and you’ll be back in rhythm and feel more energised.

 So, take full advantage of this time with your partner and enjoy a level of intimacy that may become hard to achieve once the baby is born.